codewhitesec/qubes-keepass/README.md

 *qubes-keepass* is a [rofi](https://github.com/davatorium/rofi) based frontend for [KeePassXC](https://keepassxc.org/) which integrates nicely with the isolation and security features of [Qubes OS](https://www.qubes-os.org/).
-It enables you to easily copy credentials to currently focused Qube, to define allow lists for credentials based on Qube names and to automatically clear the Qubes clipboard after a configurable amount of time.
+It enables you to easily copy credentials to the currently focused Qube, to define allow lists for credentials based on Qube names and to automatically clear the Qubes clipboard after a configurable amount of time.

 ![qubes-keepass](https://user-images.githubusercontent.com/49147108/206440037-cf2108f8-8033-4574-bdbe-88f7943c1457.png)